Accessibility

 The RGP will:

-• Ensure that personal data is only processed where a lawful basis applies, and where processing is otherwise lawful
+• Ensure that personal data is only processed where a lawful basis applies, and where processing is otherwise lawful.
+The most common Schedule 8 condition relevant to law enforcement processing are:

 The RGP will: